ichuang/catsoop_remote_queue/README.md

 This repository provides files to enable catsoop to provide "remote help queue" functionality.

-This assumes you're using a catsoop_queue node.js server that has been suitably modified.
+This assumes you're using a `catsoop_queue` node.js server that has been suitably modified.

+A copy of a working `catsoop_queue` is included in this repo for reference; this content is released under the same license as in that copy.

 ## Installation